manuelhuber/ReactiveProgramming/index.md

 }

 ```
-The first function is gets two parameters and returns them as object.
+The first function gets two parameters and returns them as object.
 As soon as the surronding function or script is executed - the first function can be executed.
 The second function on the other hand is a functional expression and is ready to be executed as soon as the line, in which it is defined, is reached in the executed script.

 There are some **global functions** you can use.